Taylor Washington

-Taylor Washington (born August 16, 1993) is an American professional soccer player who plays for Nashville SC in Major League Soccer.
+Taylor Brennan Washington (born August 16, 1993) is an American former professional soccer player who played as a defender.

 Career

 Youth and college

-Washington was born in New York where he played youth soccer for Rye Country Day School.
-He played four years of college soccer, one year at Boston University in 2011, before moving to George Mason University in 2013.
-In 2013, with the Patriots, Washington won the Atlantic 10 Championship in Dayton, Ohio.
-Picking up 1st Team All-Conference honors and helping lead the team to the 2nd round of the NCAA Tournament.
-He was also named 2nd Team ALL-ECAC and 2nd Team All-VaSID.
+Washington was born in New York where he played youth soccer for FC Somers and FC Westchester, MLS Next.
+He played 4 years of soccer for Rye Country Day School.
+He played four years of college soccer, one year at Boston University in 2011, before moving to the George Mason Patriots in 2013.
+In 2013, the Patriots won the Atlantic 10 Championship and reached the 2nd round of the NCAA tournament, and Washington was named to the all-Atlantic 10 first team.

 While at college, Washington also appeared for Premier Development League side Worcester Hydra in 2012 and captaining the D.C.
 United U-23 in 2015.

+Taylor captained his team his senior year and received George Mason's student athlete of the year award in 2016.
+Taylor was named to the Atlantic 10 commissioner's honor roll.

 Professional

-Following his senior season in 2015, Washington was invited to the 2016 MLS Player Combine, after initially being left off the combine list.
+Following his senior season in 2015, Washington participated in the 2016 MLS Player Combine.
 On January 14, 2016, Washington was selected 23rd overall in the 2016 MLS SuperDraft by Philadelphia Union.

 He made his professional debut with Bethlehem Steel FC on March 25, 2016, starting in a 1–0 win over FC Montreal.
 Washington made one appearance for the Union in a friendly against English Premier League side Crystal Palace on July 13, 2016.

 After the 2016 season, Taylor Washington's contract option with the Philadelphia Union was not renewed.

 On December 20, 2016, Washington signed with the USL's Pittsburgh Riverhounds.

 On December 7, 2017, Washington was announced as a new signing by Nashville SC ahead of their debut USL season.

-Washington, after two years playing for the Nashville SC USL team was signed to an MLS contract with Nashville on November 22, 2019 along with three other USL players.
+Washington, after two years playing for the Nashville SC USL team, was signed to an MLS contract with Nashville on November 22, 2019, along with three other USL players.

+Washington announced his retirement on October 15, 2025.